bringauto/fleet/README.md

 End-user

 - add order to the autonomous platform
-- receive notification about order complete
+- receive notifications
 - check stats of the platform like remaining battery, completed orders,
-- check approximately
+- monitor position of the platform

 Platform provider

 - consistent data stream
-- workflows for industrial portal deployment (how to create a map)
+- workflows for industrial portal deployment
-- simple and general high customizable communication protocol between Autonomy system and the Industrial Platform
+- simple and general highly customizable communication protocol between Autonomy system and the Autonomous Platform
 - virtual environment for testing and development - [Etna]

-## Deploy Test Environment
+## First steps

-You can deploy test instance of Industrial Portal to Docker by our Virtual Environment [Etna] by [Run Test Environment].
+You can deploy test instance of Industrial Portal to Docker using our Virtual Environment called [Etna], check all steps in [Run Test Environment].

 ## How to connect your Autonomous Platform